 Demand and Supply

-On the supply side, the private household workforce has become largely filled by workers who immigrate to wealthier nations to find work.
+On the supply side, private household jobs are often largely filled by workers who immigrate to find work.
 The Current Population Survey estimates that 46 percent of the private household workforce in the U.S. is foreign-born.

 Occupations and Wages

-In Oregon, average weekly wages in private households have not changed much since 2001 – ranging from $228 to $292 in current dollars (not adjusted for inflation).
-When the current wage is adjusted for inflation, the real weekly wage actually declined from $355 in 2001 to $292 in 2016 or by 17.7 percent.
-It is estimated that a larger share of in-home workers work part-time, so these weekly wage estimates do not always reflect a 40-hour work week.
+In Oregon, average weekly wages in private households have been gradually rising in the last 18 years – ranging from $228 to $375 in current dollars (not adjusted for inflation).
+But when the current wage is adjusted for inflation, the real weekly wage actually declined from $415 in 2002 to $375 in 2018, a loss 9.6 percent.
+It is estimated that a larger share of in-home workers work part time.
+So these weekly wage estimates do not always reflect a 40-hour work week.

 According to the report from the Economic Policy Institute, Low Wages and Scant Benefits Leave Many In-Home Workers Unable to Make Ends Meet, in-home workers are more than 90 percent female and disproportionately immigrants.
 The report estimates that one out of every nine foreign-born female workers with a high school degree or less works in an in-home occupation.